opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Shailesh Tiwari/info.md

 Ques - 1 What if you clone without fork?
 What problems will you face when you try to contribute in this condition?
 Ans1) We might have problence syncing and thus may be unable to contribute properly.
 If we dont have write permission in our remote then well be unable to contribute.
+Ques - 2 Can we undo a hard reset of a commit?
+If No/Yes why?
+(Undo means can we get back the changes that we did in that commit?)
+Ans2) Yes, we can do so using `git reflog`.
+This is because git reflog keeps a refernce of all the events, and the git reflog returns all the commits with their hashes, and thus we can use this hash to cherry pick a partticlar commit.